-- A bachelor’s degree in healthcare or public health study and four years of related experience.
-An equivalent combination of advanced education, training, and experience will be considered; however, a nursing licensure is required.
+- A bachelor’s degree and one year of related experience, or an equivalent combination of advanced education, training, and experience.

 If you’re an effective communicator who enjoys working in complex and collaborative environments, using your critical thinking and research skills to develop solutions for clients, providing support to customers, and you have the required education, experience, and skills, we want to hear from you.

 Employees are required to comply with NYSTEC’s Vaccination Policy and Prevention Plan.
 Our policy requires proof of vaccination status or agreeing to submit weekly COVID-19 tests via our ADP portal.
 New York City office employees and travelers are required to submit proof of vaccination or apply for a workplace accommodation request in accordance with NYC Emergency Executive Order No. 98.

 It is NYSTEC’s policy to provide equal employment opportunity (EEO) to all individuals, regardless of actual or perceived race, color, creed, religion, sex or gender (including pregnancy, childbirth, and related medical conditions), gender identity or gender expression (including transgender status), age, national origin, ancestry, citizenship status, physical or mental disability, protected medical condition as defined by applicable state or local law, genetic information, military service and veteran status, sexual orientation, marital status, or any other characteristic protected by local, state, or federal laws and ordinances.
 NYSTEC is strongly committed to this policy and believes in the concept and spirit of the law.